 Top Row: Peach Meringue, Peach Tea, Peach Cobbler, Peach Tart

-The top row contains brown/neutral toned shades.
+The top row of the peachy mattes palette contains brown & peachy shades.
 They aren’t really neutral, but it’s the closest thing you’ll get in the Peachy Matte palette.
 Peach Meringue is great for setting eye primer, and Peach Tea is a lovely orangey/tan transition shade.
 I use Peach Cobbler & Peach Tart to define the crease and outer corners of my eyes.

 Middle Row: Peach Butter, Just Peachy, Peach Punch, Just Ripe

-The middle row moves to deeper peachy pinks.
-Peach butter is what I use if I want some kind of a cut crease using this palette.
+The middle row of the Palette moves to deeper peachy pinks.
+Peach Butter is what I use if I want some kind of a cut crease with this palette.
 It doesn’t show up well against my skin tone because I’m so pale, but on the eye it’s a bit more noticeable.
 Just Peachy is my go to lid shade when I’m creating a simple daytime look.
-Peach Punch was well named because the shade is so vibrant and punchy!
-Just Ripe is a deeper plummy shade which I sometimes use in the outer corners, but as I said above it doesn’t blend very well for me.
+Peach Punch was well named because the shade is so vibrant and “punchy”!
+Just Ripe is a deeper plum eyeshadow which I sometimes use in the outer corners of my eyes, but as I said before it doesn’t blend very well for me.

 Bottom Row: Peaches And Cream, Fresh Picked, Peach Sangria, Chocolate Dipped

-Peaches and Cream & Fresh Picked can be used as transitions, crease shades, or lid shades depending on what look you’re going for.
-Peach Sangria is the shade I was talking about that isn’t quite matte.
-When I hold the palette to the light I see little satiny flecks.
-It still looks fairly matte on the eye, but since this is supposed to be an all-matte palette I’m not sold on the flecks.
+Peaches and Cream & Fresh Picked can be used as transitions, crease shades, or lid shades depending on what kind of look you’re going for.
+It’s debatable if Peach Sangria can actually be called a matte.
+When I hold the palette to the light I see little glitter flecks.
+It still looks pretty matte on the eyes, but since this is supposed to be an all-matte palette I’m not sold on the flecks.
 It’s a gorgeous shade though and it blends like a dream!
-Chocolate Dipped is the darkest shade and is great for making an eyeliner effect or deepening the corners of the eye.
+Chocolate Dipped is the darkest shade and is great for making an eyeliner effect or deepening the outer V of your eyes.

 Do I recommend?

-Because many of the shades are somewhat similar, like Peach Meringue & Peach Butter or Fresh Picked & Peach Cobbler, you aren’t getting something especially different from each shade but I do believe that they all compliment each other well.
-There aren’t really any shades that you can’t pair together so it’s fool proof as a colour story.
+Many of the shades are somewhat similar so you aren’t getting something especially different from each shade; However, I do believe that they all complement each other well.
+There aren’t any shades that you can’t pair together so it’s fool proof as a colour story.

-If you like matte and peach toned shades I highly recommend the Too Faced Peachy Matte Eyeshadow Palette.
+If you like matte and peach toned shades I highly recommend this palette.
 It may just be my first Holy Grail palette!
 I’m not planning on buying the White Peach palette, which is Too Faced’s shimmer version of this one.
 The peach shades are more “Me”!

 Did you pick up the Too Faced Just Peachy Mattes Palette?